uscensusbureau/recon_replication/README.md

 #### Details

-The reconstruction code was last run on a 30-node AWS `r5.24xlarge` cluster.
+The reconstruction code was last run on a 30 node AWS EMR `r5.24xlarge` cluster.
+Computation took approximiately 3 days for each set of input tables.
-Computation took 3 days for each set of input tables.
+The solution variability was last run on a 25 node AWS EMR `r5.24xlarge` cluster.
+Computation took approximatley 2 weeks.
 The reidentifiation code was last run on a single AWS EC2 `r5.24xlarge` node.
 Computation took approximately 2 weeks.
 Each `r5.24xlarge` node has 96 vCPUs and 768GiB of memory.

 ## Description of programs/code